manuzrpEd/NQueensGeneticAlgorithm/README.md

     dimension = args.dimension
 ```

-shows that we have used appropriate spacing for indentation, limiting lines to a maximum number of characters, using meaningful variable and function names, explaining functions, appropriate use of Python data structures, error checking, exception handling etc. Adhering to PEP 8 can make code more readable and consistent, and can help reduce the number of errors in code.
+The above two examples show that we have used appropriate spacing for indentation, limiting lines to a maximum number of characters, using meaningful variable and function names, explaining functions, appropriate use of Python data structures, error checking, exception handling etc. Adhering to PEP 8 can make code more readable and consistent, and can help reduce the number of errors in code.